What Is Adult Adoption?

 4. Conduct the Final Hearing

 Most judges conduct the final adoption hearing virtually by Zoom or Microsoft Teams.
-That means both the adopting petitioner and the adult adoptee can attend the hearing from your home.
+That means both the adopting petitioner and the adult adoptee can attend the hearing from their home.

 After the hearing, the judge will enter the Final Judgment of Adult Adoption, which formalizes the parent-child relationship.